Notification for current and former employees

 Information was also provided via the following public service announcement (December 14, 2021): Eastern Health Provides Update Regarding Breach of Privacy and Information

 Eastern Health takes confidentiality and privacy very seriously and sincerely regrets this incident and any concern or inconvenience this may cause.
-We are taking steps to protect the confidentiality and privacy of our employees and clients.
-As part of that process, Eastern Health has entered into a contract with Equifax to offer all current employees and affected former employees credit monitoring and identity theft protection services.
-If you worked with Eastern Health any time in the 28-year period prior to the October 2021 cyber-attack, you are offered access to credit monitoring and identity theft protection services for a period of five years from the date of enrollment, at no cost to you.
+Following the cyber-attack, Eastern Health entered into a contract with Equifax to offer all current employees and affected former employees credit monitoring and identity theft protection services.
+The deadline to register for these services was September 30, 2023.
 Information regarding credit monitoring and identity theft protection services for current and former employees, physicians and locums is available via Eastern Health’s website: https://www.easternhealth.ca/it-systems-outage/credit-monitoring-identity-theft-protection-services/for-current-and-former-employees-physicians-and-locums/

 Mental Health supports for former and current employees are available and include the Bridge the Gapp website, which can be accessed through the following link www.bridgethegapp.ca.
 Other services include the CHANNAL Warm Line [1-855-753- 2560] and the Provincial Mental Health Crisis Line [811].
 In-person services may also be accessed through Doorways Mental Health Clinics.
 Current employees can learn more about the supports available to them by contacting the Employee and Family Assistance Program (EFAP) with Eastern Health.

 Immediate actions were taken to reduce the risk of further incidents and these efforts will continue.
-Eastern Health notification protocols through the Newfoundland and Labrador Office of the Information and Privacy Commissioner (OIPC) are underway.
-The RCMP and other external resources are currently involved, provincially, to fully investigate the incident.
-We appreciate your patience and understanding as the investigation continues.
+Additionally, the Newfoundland and Labrador Office of the Information and Privacy Commissioner (OIPC), the RCMP, the Canadian Centre for Cyber Security, and other external agencies were immediately notified, and investigations are now complete.

 Once again, we deeply regret that this has happened and would like to apologize for this incident and provide assurance of our continued commitment to the protection of your privacy.